All Products

 Proxy node parameters

-The parameters provided by proxy nodes are supported only by cluster instances in proxy mode and read/write splitting instances.
+The following parameters are provided by proxy nodes.
+These parameters are supported only by instances that use the cluster architecture in proxy mode or the read/write splitting architecture.

 Parameter